polyaxon/polyaxon/site/docs/management/ui/organizations.md

 ## Selecting an organization

-Users can be members of multiple organizations, you can visit your organization's dashboard throughout.
+Users can be members of multiple organizations, you can visit your organization's dashboard to stay updated on recent activity and keep track of recent changes.

 ![organization-select](../../../../content/images/dashboard/orgs/select.png)

 ## Organization overview

-Every organization can manage Projects, Model Registry, and Component Hub.
+Every organization can manage Projects, a Model Registry, and a Component Hub.

 ![organization-overview](../../../../content/images/dashboard/orgs/overview.png)